- Real Name: Buddy Holly.

 Buddy: “I hope you guys can play.” (beats up Death’s gang with the guitar)

 Or why not in a Fallout-inspired setting.
 As a nod to Buddy, there is, in fact, a trophy in Fallout New Vegas in his honor for inflicted melee weapon damage.

 The links to follow us and/or subscribe to our monthly newsletter are at the bottom of this page.

 Game Stats — DC Heroes RPG Print Friendly

 |Dex: 07||Str: 04||Bod: 05||Motivation: Responsibility of Power/Unwanted Power|

 |Int: 05||Wil: 06||Min: 07||Occupation: Post-apocalyptic Rock Hero|

 Acrobatics: 05, Artist (Musician): 09, Martial Artist: 08, Weaponry (Melee): 09, Vehicles (Land): 04

-- Excellent red guitar [BODY 06, EV 03 (05 w/STR, 09 w/Martial Artist), Notes: The guitar is a rare production from 1957 and very valuable and provides a true artist an excellent performance instrument.
-While apparently made of an extremely durable material as he does bash the random opponent with it, he often warns people not to touch it or scratch it.]
+- Excellent red guitar [BODY 06, EV 03 (05 w/STR, 09 w/Martial Artist), Notes: The guitar is a rare production from 1957 and very valuable.
+It provides a true artist with an excellent performance instrument.
+While apparently made of an extremely durable material as he does bash the random opponent with it, he often warns people not to touch it or scratch it.].

 Writeup completed on the 28th of October, 2011.